 - In Case 10, the crook is given away because the map they're hiding behind shows places the Spanish didn't know about yet.

-- In Case 16, you spot the crook in Beethoven's orchestra because they have a sousaphone, an instrument that hadn't been invented at the time.
+- In Case 16, you spot the crook in Beethoven's orchestra because they have a sousaphone, an instrument that wouldn't be invented for a few more decades.

 - The "Time-Traveling Hipster" supposedly shows a man wearing modern clothes, shades and an unrealistically-small handheld camera in 1940s Canada.
 Alas, it turns out to be a subversion — as out of place as the man looks in the suit-and-tie crowd, it all really did exist in the 1940s.
 It makes more sense when you remember the Retraux nature of hipster fashion.